Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Introduction

+where $\psi_n := \EE \prod_{t=0}^{n-1} \Phi_{t+1}$ is the expectation of the $n$-period pricing kernel adjusted for dividend growth.
+Uncertainty in the discount process $\{M_t\}$ and dividend growth $\{D_{t+1}/D_t\}$ is driven by an irreducible state process, and $\EE$ takes expectations over the unique stationary distribution.

+We show that, in this setting, existence and uniqueness of an equilibrium price process is exactly equivalent to the statement $\lL_\Phi < 0$.
+In addition, successive approximations converge globally to equilibrium prices if and only if $\lL_\Phi < 0$.
+We also show that convergence of this algorithm itself implies that the limit is an equilibrium and, moreover, that $\lL_\Phi < 0$.
+Therefore, convergence from a single initial condition implies that the limit is an equilibrium, and that these equilibrium prices are unique and globally attracting.

+Interpreting the condition $\lL_\Phi < 0$ is straightforward.
+Let $p_n(x) := \EE_x \, \prod_{t=0}^{n-1} \Phi_{t+1}$ denote the price of a claim on the dividend paid out $n$ periods ahead at the current state $x$, normalized by the current dividend.
+The pricing of these so-called dividend strips has been analyzed extensively, see, e.g., \cite{binsbergen_brandt_koijen:2012} or \cite{binsbergen_hueskes_koijen_vrugt:2013}.
+Due to irreducibility, $\EE_x$ can be replaced by $\EE$ for limiting events, so $p_n(x) \approx \psi_n$ for large $n$.
+The condition then states that, asymptotically, prices of long-horizon dividend strips decay to zero at a geometric rate.\footnote{From~\eqref{eq:kr_nonstationary} and $p_n(x) \approx \psi_n$ we have $p_n(x)^{1/n} \approx \exp(\lL_\Phi)$ for large $n$, so the dividend strip price $p_n(x)$ goes to zero like $\exp(n \lL_\Phi)$ when $\lL_\Phi < 0$.
+The value $-\lL_\Phi$ is the decay rate.}

+The intuition is particularly simple in the case where dividends are stationary.
+We can then replace $\Phi_{t+1}$ in (\ref{eq:kr_nonstationary}) with $M_{t+1}$.
+Now $p_n(x) := \EE_x \, \prod_{t=0}^{n-1} M_{t+1}$ is the price of a risk-free zero-coupon bond with maturity $n$ at current state $x$, so $y_n(x) := - \ln p_n(x) / n$ is the corresponding yield to maturity.
+Since $p_n(x) \approx \psi_n$ for large $n$, the condition $\lL_\Phi < 0$ means that, in the limit, yields on risk-free long bonds are positive.
+This indicates a fundamental preference for current payoffs over future payoffs, which generates finite, well defined prices for stationary infinite horizon cash flows.

-More striking and remarkable is the fact that this yield curve condition is necessary as well, and hence \emph{exactly characterizes} the set of models with well defined equilibrium prices.
-This result rests on irreducibility of the underlying state process that supplies persistent stochastic components to dividends and the stochastic discount factor---a condition that holds in all applications we consider.
-The necessity argument is built on a ``local spectral radius'' result for positive operators in Banach lattices due to \cite{zabreiko1967bounds} and \cite{forster1991local}.
-Using this result, we show that, for any positive cash flow with finite first moment, the asymptotic mean growth rate of its discounted payoff stream is equal to the principal eigenvalue of an associated valuation operator.
-When a regularity condition on this operator is satisfied, this in turn is equal to the exponential of $\lL_M$.
-If the principal eigenvalue equals or exceeds unity \emph{and} the state process is irreducible, then the sum of expected discounted payoffs grows without bound.
+While $\lL_\Phi < 0$ has a natural interpretation, it is striking that this condition is necessary as well as sufficient for existence, and hence exactly characterizes the set of models with well defined equilibrium prices.
+This result rests on irreducibility mentioned above, which is a mild condition, and a ``local spectral radius'' result due to \cite{zabreiko1967bounds} and \cite{forster1991local}.
+Using this result, we show that, for any positive cash flow with finite first moment, the asymptotic mean growth rate of its discounted payoff stream is equal to the principal eigenvalue of an associated valuation operator, which is in turn equal to the exponential of $\lL_\Phi$.
+If the principal eigenvalue equals or exceeds unity, then the sum of expected discounted payoffs grows without bound.